desailearn/golang_chatgpt/README.md

     }
 }

 ** Please note that the implementation for the calculateDistance method (used for calculating the distance between two geographical points) is not provided here.
 You can find Haversine formula implementations online or use external libraries for more accurate calculations.**

 Also, ensure that the fields Pending_Leads_Count__c, Opportunity_Conversion_Date__c, and Geolocation__Latitude__s/Geolocation__Longitude__s are appropriately defined on the Account and Lead objects before running the tests.

+**  Use Case 3: Write a salesforce trigger and sync data with other systems: **

+        Write a salesforce trigger with the  below requirements Whenever an  account is deactivated trigger an external API end-point with the below payload accountID
+                    accountname
+                    deactivatedDate
+                    array: impactedContacts
+                Diabale all the associated contacts
+                Write unit test cases for triggers and classes.

+**        Response Output:        **

+Below is the Apex trigger and corresponding Apex class to handle the requirement of triggering an external API endpoint whenever an Account is deactivated.
+Additionally, I've included unit test cases to test the trigger and class.

+**Apex Trigger (AccountDeactivationTrigger):**
+trigger AccountDeactivationTrigger on Account (after update) {
+    AccountDeactivationHandler.handleDeactivation(Trigger.new, Trigger.oldMap);
+}

+**Apex Class (AccountDeactivationHandler):**
+public class AccountDeactivationHandler {
+    public static void handleDeactivation(List<Account> newAccounts, Map<Id, Account> oldAccountsMap) {
+        List<Account> deactivatedAccounts = new List<Account>();
+        List<Contact> impactedContacts = new List<Contact>();
+        for (Account newAccount : newAccounts) {
+            // Check if the account is deactivated (Status__c field changed from 'Active' to 'Inactive') if (newAccount.Status__c == 'Inactive' && oldAccountsMap.get(newAccount.Id).Status__c == 'Active') {
+                deactivatedAccounts.add(newAccount);
+            }
+        }
+        if (!deactivatedAccounts.isEmpty()) {
+            // Collect the required information for the API payload List<Map<String, Object>> payloadData = new List<Map<String, Object>>();
+            for (Account acc : deactivatedAccounts) {
+                Map<String, Object> payloadEntry = new Map<String, Object>();
+                payloadEntry.put('accountId', acc.Id);
+                payloadEntry.put('accountName', acc.Name);
+                payloadEntry.put('deactivatedDate', Date.today());
+                payloadData.add(payloadEntry);
+                // Collect all impacted contacts for disabling impactedContacts.addAll([SELECT Id FROM Contact WHERE AccountId = :acc.Id]);
+            }
+            // Call the external API endpoint with the payload makeAPICallout(payloadData);
+            // Disable associated contacts
+            if (!impactedContacts.isEmpty()) {
+                for (Contact contact : impactedContacts) {
+                    contact.IsActive = false;
+                }
+                update impactedContacts;
+            }
+        }
+    }
+    // Method to perform the API callout (sample implementation) private static void makeAPICallout(List<Map<String, Object>> payloadData) {
+        // Replace this code with the actual API callout implementation
+        // You can use HttpCalloutMock to mock the API callout in your unit tests.
+        // For simplicity, we'll just print the payloadData in this example.
+        System.debug('API Payload Data: ' + payloadData);
+    }
+}
+**Unit Test Cases:**

+@isTest
+private class AccountDeactivationHandlerTest {
+    @isTest
+    static void testAccountDeactivation() {
+        // Create test data - Active Account
+        Account testAccount = new Account(Name = 'Test Account', Status__c = 'Active');
+        insert testAccount;
+        // Change Account Status to 'Inactive'
+        testAccount.Status__c = 'Inactive';
+        Test.startTest();
+        update testAccount;
+        Test.stopTest();
+        // Verify if the API callout was made (You may use HttpCalloutMock to mock API callouts)
+        // For the purpose of this example, we'll check the debug log.
+        List<LogEntry> logs = [SELECT Id, Application, DurationMilliseconds, Location, LogUserId, Operation, Request, StartTime, Status FROM ApexLog];
+        String payloadData = 'accountId=' + testAccount.Id + ', accountName=' + testAccount.Name + ', deactivatedDate=' + Date.today();
+        System.assertEquals(true, logs[0].Request.contains(payloadData));
+        // Verify if the associated contacts were disabled List<Contact> associatedContacts = [SELECT Id, IsActive FROM Contact WHERE AccountId = :testAccount.Id];
+        for (Contact contact : associatedContacts) {
+            System.assertEquals(false, contact.IsActive);
+        }
+    }
+}
+Note: For the makeAPICallout method, you should replace the sample implementation with the actual API callout logic using the Http callouts or HttpCalloutMock to test the callout behavior.
+The provided implementation in the example just prints the payload data to the debug log for simplicity.
+Additionally, ensure that the Status__c field is present on the Account object and IsActive field is present on the Contact object before running the tests.